When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Preliminaries

 Non-Gaussian operations are necessary for enabling quantum advantage since Gaussian gates acting on Gaussian states and followed by Gaussian measurements can be classically simulated efficiently \cite{Bartlett2002}.
 One prominent example of a non-Gaussian gate is the cubic phase gate $e^{i\gamma\hat{q}^3}$ \cite{Gottesman2001}, and a standard model of universal CV quantum computation (CVQC) is defined by a vacuum state input into a circuit with Gaussian unitaries and cubic phase gates \cite{lloyd1999quantum,Sefi2011,arzani2025}.
 While describing the circuit model in this work, we represent the Gaussian and cubic phase gates by the quantum channels $\cal G$ and $\ \calC$, such that

 Recent work showed that the ability of Gaussian gates to mix position and momentum quadratures, termed \textit{symplectic coherence}, is necessary for quantum advantage, alongside non-Gaussianity and entanglement \cite{upreti2025interplay}.
-Informally, symplectic coherence in a Gaussian gate is marked by the presence of non-zero off-block diagonal matrix in the symplectic matrix $S$ characterizing the Gaussian gate, when $S$ is written in the basis $[\hat q_1,\dots,\hat q_m,\hat p_1,\dots,\hat p_m]$.
+Informally, symplectic coherence in a Gaussian gate amounts to the presence of a non-zero off-block diagonal matrix in the symplectic matrix $S$ characterizing the Gaussian gate, when $S$ is written in the basis $[\hat q_1,\dots,\hat q_m,\hat p_1,\dots,\hat p_m]$.
 In this work, we also mention ``symplectic coherence with respect to the first mode'' to refer to the ability of a Gaussian unitary gate to mix the position and momentum quadrature of the first mode.

 Thermal loss arises from the interaction of a system with the thermal state of a finite-temperature environment.
 We model its effect using a quantum channel $\Lambda_{\bar n,\eta}(\cdot)$.
 The exact action of this channel on a quantum state $\rho$ is detailed in Section \ref{appsec:bosonic_prelims} of the Supplementary Material.